haiku/website/content/blog/pulkomandy/2019-07-11_haiku_monthly_activity_report_june_2019.md

 <h3>System libraries</h3>

-<p>Waddleshash added a missing "noreturn" attribute to the declaration of exit()
+<p>Waddlesplash added a missing "noreturn" attribute to the declaration of exit()
 in the C library, indicating to the compiler that this function indeed never returns to the caller.
 This allows to build SDL without warnings.
 Thanks to Ryan from the SDL team for reporting the problem!</p>